How to Optimize Reverse Logistics | Cahoot

 2. Data-Driven Decision-Making

-Closely analyzing data can provide valuable insights into returns trends and help address root causes to prevent future returns.
+Closely analyzing data can provide valuable insights into returns management trends and help address root causes to prevent future returns.
 Retailers can:

 • Capture and analyze the reasons for returns and fix the issues, such as manufacturing defects or inaccurate product descriptions, that are leading to mismatched customer expectations.